Tax Data Identity Protection

 - You may also need to file a police report and a complaint with the Federal Trade Commission on their website if you're a victim of tax return fraud.

 Important: If you e-Filed your tax return and the IRS rejected it because your SSN was misused, you will need to paper file your return.
-Attach Form 14039 and other documentation to your paper return and mail it to the IRS address listed in Step 3.
+Attach Form 14039 and other documentation to your paper return and mail it to the IRS address listed in Step 4 above.

 Report Tax Fraud to Local State Agencies

 Generally, each state has either a telephone hotline or an address where an individual can file one's report, if not both.
 To report income tax fraud, either call a tax hotline or contact the department of taxation via the specified address.
 Some states require you to fill out a form to mail.
-As of 2020, many states allow you to report tax fraud online.
+Many states allow you to report tax fraud online.

 In the table below, find each state, the phone number contact, the address to mail the form to, and whether or not it is required (Yes or No).